-In December 2019, a novel strain of the coronavirus disease, severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, COVID-19, was identified in Wuhan, China.
-This virus disease resulting from COVID-19 has now become a global pandemic.
-Since the onset of COVID-19, we have undertaken a number of business continuity measures to mitigate potential disruption to our operations and preserve the integrity of our research and development programs.
-As of the date of this report we have not experienced any material disruptions to the execution of the research and development activities that we currently have underway, however, as a result of the pandemic we may experience disruptions that could impact our research and development timelines and outcomes.
-We are continuing to evaluate the impact of the COVID-19 pandemic on our business.
+In December 2019, a novel strain of coronavirus, severe acute respiratory syndrome coronavirus 2, or SARS-CoV-2, was identified in Wuhan, China.
+On March 11, 2020, the World Health Organization designated the outbreak of COVID-19, the disease associated with SARS-CoV-2, as a global pandemic.
+Governments and businesses around the world have taken unprecedented actions to mitigate the spread of COVID-19, including, but not limited to, shelter-in-place orders, quarantines, significant restrictions on travel, as well as restrictions that prohibit many employees from going to work.
+Since the onset of the COVID-19 pandemic, we have undertaken a number of business continuity measures to mitigate potential disruption to our operations and in order to preserve the integrity of our research and development programs.
+To date, we have not experienced any material disruptions to the execution of the research and development activities that we currently have underway; however, as a result of the pandemic, or any impacts of emerging variant strains of the COVID-19 virus, we may experience disruptions that could impact our research and development timelines and outcomes.
+We will continue to evaluate the impact of the ongoing COVID-19 pandemic, along with the impact of emerging variants, on our business.
+While the extent to which COVID-19 impacts our future results will depend on future developments, including the duration, spread and intensity of the pandemic (including any resurgences), the impact of emerging variant strains of the COVID-19 virus and the rollout of